Kuba-Jeziorski/to-do-list/README.md

 1. Task state change with drag: particular task can be moved with drag between states.
 2. Database: tasks are stored in database (done with Firebase).
+3. Add PVA/TVA.
+4. Add push notification (for example when deadline is soon).

 To open this project: